Welcome To:

 Defining Vision, Size & Lifestyle

-Purpose: Translate how you live into architectural goals.Architect does: Turns your wish list into workable square footage, levels, and spatial flow within site limits.
+Purpose of this phase: Translate how you live into architectural goals.Architect does: Turns your wish list into workable square footage, levels, and spatial flow within site limits.

 Homeowner can do:✅ Write a short “day in the life” — how you use spaces morning to night.✅ List must-haves, nice-to-haves, and deal-breakers.✅ Collect 5–10 photos that capture the feeling you want, not just style.✅ Note dislikes from previous homes (dark kitchen, no mudroom, etc.).